rokeller/aqua/README.md

 ## Recent Changes

+* v1.0.5.0
+  * Fix a bug in the `InfiniteRepeaterRetryStrategy` which would end up using an intermediate wait time if hopping between attempts.
+  * Remove the `DequeueCount` property from queue messages created with the `Producer`.
+  * Catch exceptions when binding jobs to a descriptor throws, e.g. due to deserialization exceptions, and treat the underlying message as bad messages.
 * v1.0.4.0
   * Track job execution statistics such as average duration of succeeded and failed jobs per known job type.
   * Add requeue behaviors for bad messages and unknown jobs up a certain threshold, then delete messages.